 To implement the Sole Designator model, ICANN’s SOs and ACs would create a unified entity to enforce their Community Powers.
 This unified entity will be referred to as the Empowered Community.

-Under California law, the Sole Designator has the right to appoint and remove ICANN Board Directors, whether individually or the entire Board.
+The Sole Designator will have the right to appoint and remove ICANN Board Directors, whether individually or the entire Board.

 If the ICANN Board refused to comply with a decision by the Empowered Community to use the statutory rights, the refusal could be petitioned in a court that has jurisdiction to force the ICANN Board to comply with that decision.

-The CCWG-Accountability accepts that only having the above statutory power is sufficient given:
+The CCWG-Accountability accepts that its statutory power will be limited as described above and that this is sufficient given:

 1. All of the recommended Work Stream 1 accountability mechanisms are constituted as Fundamental Bylaws and protected from any changes without Empowered Community approval.